Ian-Emsens/Ian-Emsens.github.io/noshnd.md

 An undead revenant and a flaming skull have been plaguing a nearby port town.

 ## Moonstone Smithing (status: in progress)
-Loch Nosh's dwarven blacksmith buys moonstone ore.
+Loch Nosh's dwarven blacksmith buys Moonstone Ore.

 ## Ziggs's Juice (status: in progress)
 Ziggs wants Giantwoods Sap in exchange for one cursed item from their wares.